NathanJColbert/TestCppProjects/README.md

    - Tested with cygwin time and it was consistently 10ms off or so.
 This should not be disastrous because if your file is running too slow...
 You'll know :)

 ## EXAMPLES:
 The examples directory has a micro use of the program.
-- Try using it by doing ->
+Enter the directory in your console and run it:
 ```console
 testprogram.exe -t testfiles -f linesegment.cpp
 ```